AmineBoussetta/RideNow/README.md

 # RideNow - Microservices Ride-Sharing Platform

-A microservices-based ride-sharing application built with FastAPI, demonstrating distributed system architecture with independent services for users, pricing, and ride management.
+A microservices-based ride-sharing application built with FastAPI, demonstrating distributed system architecture with independent services for users, pricing, payment processing, and ride management.

 ## 📋 Table of Contents